kani-tech/WSB-Stock-Scraper/README.md

 # WSB-Stock-Scraper
-Scrapes all comments for WSB daily discussions on Reddit and tracks ticker frequency.
-Updates every minute.
-To the moon 🚀
+Scrapes all comments from WSB daily discussions on Reddit and tracks ticker frequency and updates every minute. 🚀